Spring-heeled Jack: Counterpart in Prague

 A similar figure known as Pérák, the Spring Man of Prague was reported to have been seen in Czechoslovakia around 1939–1945.
 As writers such as Mike Dash have shown, the elusiveness and supernatural leaping abilities attributed to Pérák bear a close resemblance to those exhibited by Spring-heeled Jack, and distinct parallels can be drawn between the two entities.
 The stories of Pérák provide a useful example of how the traits of Spring-heeled Jack have a broad cultural resonance in urban folklore.
 Pérák, like Spring-heeled Jack, went on to become a folklore hero, even starring in several animated superhero cartoons, fighting the SS, the earliest of which is Jiří Trnka's 1946 film Pérák a SS or Springman and the SS.

 In contemporary popular culture

 The character of Spring-heeled Jack has been revived or referenced in a variety of 20th and 21st century media, including:

 Spring-Heeled Jack (1989) – a combination prose and graphic novel by Philip Pullman in which Spring-heeled Jack saves a group of plucky orphans from the malevolent Mack the Knife.

+A character based on Springheeled Jack appears as a recurring antagonist in the Skulduggery Pleasant series by Irish author Derek Landy.
+Jack first appears as a minor antagonist and reluctant ally in the second book, Playing with Fire.
+He reappears in the fourth book Dark Days as a member of the ‘Revengers Club’, fighting protagonists Skulduggery Pleasant and Valkyrie Cain.
+His final appearance and death occur in the novella The Maleficent Seven, as a member of Tanith Low’s team aiming to retrieve weapons capable of killing a god.

+"Spring Heeled Jack" – a song composed by Neil Cicierega, published under the pseudonym Lemon Demon, which was released on his 2008 album View Monster.

 The Strange Affair of Spring-Heeled Jack (2010) – an alternate history novel by author Mark Hodder, portraying Spring-Heeled Jack as a time traveler.

 The Springheel Saga (2011) – a three-series audio drama produced by the Wireless Theatre Company.

+Assassin's Creed Syndicate (2015) – Spring-heeled Jack appears in the game during the "Ghost Club" missions.